mysterious-ben/no-space-alert/README.md

 # no-space-alert
-A very simple hardware monitoring tool
+A simple monitoring tool for hard drive space and RAM

 ## How to run
 ### In a virtual environment